kyclark/tiny_python_projects/gibberish/README.md

 ## Making new words

 Once you have the chains of letters that follow each kmer, you need can use `random.choice` to find a starting kmer from the `keys` of your chain dictionary.
-Also use that function to select a length for your new word from the range of `k + 2` to the `args.max_word` (which defaults to `12`).
+Also use that function to select a length for your new word from the range of `k+2` to the `args.max_word` (which defaults to `12`).
 Build up your new word by again using `random.choice` to select from the possibilities for the kmer which will change through each iteration.

-That is, if you `k=3` and you start with the randomly selected kmer `ero`, you might get `n` as your next letter.
+That is, if `k=3` and you start with the randomly selected kmer `ero`, you might get `n` as your next letter.
 On the next iteration of the loop, the `kmer` will be `ron` and you will look to see what letters follow that 3-mer.
 You might get `d`, and so the next time you would look for those letters following `ond`, and so forth.
 Continue until you've built a word that is the length you selected.

 Hints: